 Prior to the inspection a range of information relevant to the service was reviewed.
-This included the following records: the previous inspection report and notifiable events.
+This included the following records: the previous inspection report, the returned QIP, notifiable events, and written and verbal communication received since the previous care inspection.

-During the inspection the inspector met with two residents, the registered manager and two staff.
+During the inspection the inspector met with two residents, the registered manager, the assistant manager and one care staff.

-Questionnaires were provided for distribution to residents, their representatives and staff for completion and return to RQIA.
-Three questionnaires were returned within the requested timescale.
+Questionnaires were provided for distribution to residents and their representatives for completion and return to RQIA.
+One questionnaire was returned within the requested timescale.